 - In an older study, they performed the experiment on a blood sample.
-Users took a high dose of CBD for six weeks and then took rest for one week (CBD free week).
-Then their blood samples were examined, and CBD was present in nanograms( undetectable amount).
+Users took a high dose of CBD for six weeks and then took rest for one week (CBD-free week).
+Then their blood samples were examined, and CBD was present in nanograms(an undetectable amount).
 Above mentioned studies show the presence of CBD in a blood sample.

 - There is another study that shows that CBD is detectable in urine samples too.
 There were fifteen participants.
 These participants consumed CBD oil, capsules, and flowers.
-Their urine sample was taken after two hours of the administration.
-T sample was positive for CBD.
-A follow-up examination after 24 hours for one patient showed the negative test for CBD.
+Their urine sample was taken after two hours of administration.
+The sample was positive for CBD.
+A follow-up examination after 24 hours for one patient showed a negative test for CBD.
 So CBD is not detectable in urine after twenty-four hours.

 Existing shreds of evidence show that CBD is detectable in your system for a certain period of time.
 If you go for the test right after CBD consumption, it may appear in any test.
 Usually, drug authorities are looking for THC in blood samples.
 Moreover, CBD stays in your system longer than five days doesn’t mean its effects also last longer.
 Sometimes the presence of CBD in the system gives false-positive results for THC.